Overall Score 8.5 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings refer to the rating of protection given by a casing, against solids and liquids.
-In the format of IPXX, 'X' represents a number The first value of the IP rating refers to protection against solids such as dust, while the second refers to protection against liquids (water).
+Ingress protection ratings refer to the level of protection given by a casing, against dust and water.
+The letters 'IP' are followed by two values The first value of the IP rating means protection against solids such as dust, followed by the one that refers to protection against liquids (sweat).

-Having a value of IP54, the Momentum True Wireless 4's rating is read as, the first number of 5 denotes that ingress of dust is not totally prevented but dust does not enter in harmful quantities to interfere with the correct operation or impair safety, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
-In comparison to the Momentum True Wireless 4, Google Pixel Buds Pro have a rating of IPX4 meaning that
+Having a value of IP54, the Momentum True Wireless 4's rating for solids indicates that ingress of dust is not totally prevented but dust does not enter in harmful quantities to interfere with the correct operation or impair safety, and the second number of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Compared to the Momentum True Wireless 4, Google Pixel Buds Pro have a rating of IPX4 meaning that

 no data available to specify a protection rating